lindig/xs-shipyard/README.md

 Citrix I recommend using `planex-buildenv` which also builds docker containers for building toolstack components.

+**This Docker configuration as of 27.
+March 2017 does not work reliably.
+The official build of XenServer relies on a patched CentOS base image that isn't publically available.
+This creates incompatibilities between binaries created with this Docker image and binaries created with official builds.
+In can be still used to compile code, though.**

 ## Building the Container

 You'll need to install [Docker].
 Follow the instructions for your platform